 Step 3

-Get your remaining pie dough in a circle, and cut out at least 1″ strips of dough.
-Then, place the strips on top of the blueberry pie horizontally, then perpendicularly to form an X, repeat the process until a lattice pie crust is formed.
+Get your remaining pie dough in a circle, and cut out at least 1″ strip of dough.
+Then, place the strips on top of the blueberry pie horizontally, then perpendicularly to form an X, and repeat the process until a lattice pie crust is formed.

 Step 4